 People with multiple myeloma have many treatment options.
-The options are watchful waiting, induction therapy, and stem cell transplant.
+The options are watchful waiting, induction therapy.
 Sometimes a combination of methods is used.

 Radiation therapy is used sometimes to treat painful bone disease.
 It may be used alone or along with other therapies.
 See the Supportive Care section to learn about ways to relieve pain.